190. RESEARCH & PLANNING

 B. Those that marketed the new products developed a new deployment style called singular deployment.

-C. Singular deployment meant that Spikes were deployed without a cord for retrival.
+C. Singular deployment meant that Spikes were deployed without a cord for retrieval.

-A. It was claimed a ropes could cut officers hands.
+A. It was claimed a rope could cut officers hands.

-B. That the use of winder, and gloves slowed down the deployment process.
+B. That the use of cord, and gloves slowed down the deployment process.

-A. The new systems while easy to deploy, left spikes scatered on the roadway.
+A. The new systems was easy to deploy, left spikes scatered on the roadway.
 This placed traffic at risk as they went over the spikes or tried to go around the spikes.

 B. The officers that entered the roadway were at risk as they entered the roadway to remove the spikes for pursuit officers.